Definition and Epidemiology of Urticaria

 Acute allergic urticaria develops within minutes (not more than one hour) after exposure to food, drug, insect sting, or other substance causing IgE-mediated allergic reaction.
 Acute urticaria due to inhalant allergy is rare.

-Acute urticaria may occur as a symptom of anaphylaxis due to severe allergic reaction to an allergen.
-Food-dependent exercise-induced anaphylaxis (FDEIA) is a condition when allergic reaction occurs only if intake of a food allergen is followed by exercise.
+Acute urticaria may occur as a symptom of anaphylaxis due to a severe allergic reaction to an allergen.
+Food-dependent exercise-induced anaphylaxis (FDEIA) is a condition when an allergic reaction occurs only if an intake of a food allergen is followed by exercise.

 Acute urticaria due to pseudoallergic reaction or non-IgE-mediated histamine release clinically resembles acute allergic urticaria, but the mechanism does not involve IgE antibodies.

 Clinically, wheals in chronic urticaria are similar to those seen in acute urticaria.
 Features of underlying autoimmune or other medical disorder may be present.
 Physical urticarias are also simultaneously present in many patients with idiopathic or autoimmune chronic urticaria.

 Chronic urticaria may be aggravated by non-specific viral infections, upper respiratory tract infections, drugs (aspirin, other NSAIDs, ACE inhibitors), alcohol, dietary pseudoallergens, physical factors, emotional stress, and hormonal changes.

 Physical urticarias occur as both acute and chronic urticaria.
 In this group, wheals develop within minutes of exposure to physical factors, such as cold temperature, heat, vibration (vibratory urticaria), pressure (pressure urticaria), water (aquagenic urticaria), or sunlight (solar urticaria).